wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 And in about the space of an hour the Dominica was conquered and taken captive.

-10 For when the vessels came close together, the men smote one another with their swords and weapons of war; yea, even the balls of iron they cast at each other, with their hands, and slew one another with wonderful slaughter.
+10 For when the vessels came close together, the men smote one another with their swords and weapons of war ; yea, even the balls of iron they cast at each other, with their hands, and slew one another with wonderful slaughter.

 11 Inasmuch as there were slain and maimed of the king three score souls ; those of the Decatur were about a score : moreover the captain of the Dominica was slain.